Catalog -> Vegetable dishes -> Vegetables

 Dandelion leaves are generally safe for most people when consumed in moderate amounts.
 However, some individuals may experience allergic reactions such as skin irritation or itching after contact with dandelion.
 If you have known allergies to plants in the Asteraceae family, including ragweed, marigolds, or daisies, it's best to avoid dandelion.
 Additionally, individuals with existing gallbladder issues should consult with a healthcare professional before consuming dandelion leaves, as it may exacerbate their condition.

-How much DANDELION, LEAF to eat per day?
+How much dandelion, leaf to eat per day?

 The recommended amount of dandelion leaf to consume per day varies depending on an individual's health, age, and dietary needs.
 Generally, incorporating a small handful of dandelion leaves into meals or as part of a salad can provide beneficial nutrients without overconsumption.
 However, it's advisable to consult with a healthcare professional or a nutritionist to determine the appropriate daily intake based on your specific requirements.